 What does a Econometrician do?

 An econometrician is a specialist in economics who analyzes and predicts situations using statistics and complex mathematical equations.
 He or she examines data on employment, supply and demand, inflation, corporate profits, and a variety of other economic issues.
-An econometrician can produce highly accurate, objective results applying rigorous statistical techniques to real-world data.
+An econometrician can produce highly accurate, objective results by applying rigorous statistical techniques to real-world data.
 Government offices, real estate companies, consulting firms, and large corporations are all places where econometricians work.

 Hundreds, if not thousands, of variables can play a role in the current economic situation in most real-world situations.
 In order to find causal relationships, econometricians carefully identify and control as many variables as possible.
 For instance, if an econometrician wants to build a model that predicts changes in consumer spending in a specific city, he or she will need to account for a lot of variables.
-Historical spending statistics, recent unemployment and job growth rates, supply data, inflation changes, and average worker wages would all be considered the expert.
+Historical spending statistics, recent unemployment and job growth rates, supply data, inflation changes, and average worker wages would all be considered by the expert.

 The econometrician can discover spending trends and explain hypothetical situations if one or more variables are changed using proven quantitative methods and careful equations.
 Using a statistical technique known as regression analysis, he or she can determine the relationship between two variables.
 The expert collects a large sample of data, enters the values into a regression equation, and plots the results.
 The graph is used to forecast how changes in one variable will impact another, dependent variable.

 An econometrician who works for a local, regional, or national government agency may advise lawmakers on public policy issues such as minimum wage, tax rates, and stimulus plans.
-Quantifying information about sales, production rates, and customer needs is the responsibility of professionals employed private corporations and consulting firms.
+Quantifying information about sales, production rates, and customer needs is the responsibility of professionals employed by private corporations and consulting firms.
 Some highly qualified econometricians choose to work as professors at universities, where they can teach statistics, economic theory, mathematics, and business administration courses.

 Professional econometricians typically have a master’s degree in economics or statistics.
 A few schools even offer econometrics-specific degrees.
 Working as a government official usually necessitates a master’s degree, whereas university professors, business advisers, and consultants typically require doctoral degrees.
 To gain supervised experience, new econometricians usually start their careers as interns or assistants to other researchers.
 Professionals are allowed to begin working independently to formulate theoretical models and conceive practical applications of economics research after gaining experience and demonstrating their abilities.